Holographic Interfaces in Symmetric Product Orbifolds: Holographic matching of interfaces with AdS2 branes

+Now that we have completed our description of the interface changing operators we propose to be dual to open strings, let us briefly comment on the operators $\sigma_{w}$ dual to closed strings.
+These are more familiar.

+Again, they possess a representation akin to eq.~\eqref{eq:sigmaABw} in terms of a sum of gauge fixed operators $\sigma_\gamma$.
+The only difference between $\sigma_\gamma$ and $\sigma_\gamma^{AB}$ is that $\sigma_\gamma$ describes no reflective i.e.~only transmissive boundary conditions.
+More concretely, it is obtained by dropping the ``reflective end points'' condition formulated in the previous paragraph and instead use the ``transmissive interior'' condition with the periodic identification $\gamma_{w+1}=\gamma_1$.
+Upon performing such a periodic identification any choice of the labels $A$ and $B$ describes the same operator and hence these labels become obsolete.
+Notice that since we had chosen neighbouring entries from the upper and lower half plane in an alternating fashion, $w$ must be even in order to admit the periodic identification.
+The fields described in this manner are essentially bulk twist fields with twist $w/2$ inserted on the interface.

 \paragraph{Taking stock.} Let us pause a moment to take stock of what we have formulated in the previous paragraphs.
-We have constructed two types of interface changing operators $\sigma^{AB}_{(w,\ell)}$ and $\sigma_{(w,\ell)}$ that carry the same labels as open strings ending on $AdS_2$ branes and closed strings winding the boundary of $AdS_3$ respectively.
+We have constructed two types of interface changing operators $\sigma^{AB}_{w}$ and $\sigma_{w}$ that carry the same labels as open strings ending on $AdS_2$ branes and closed strings winding the boundary of $AdS_3$ respectively.
+All interface changing operators between any two of the interfaces of section \ref{sec:symmetric_product} can be obtained by taking products of the elementary operators we described.

-Moreover, all interface changing operators between any two of the interfaces described in section \ref{sec:symmetric_product} can be obtained by taking products of the elementary operators we described.
-Hence, the grand canonical partition function counting these general interface changing operators is an exponential of a ``single particle'' partition function that counts the $\sigma^{AB}_{(w,\ell)}$ and $\sigma_{(w,\ell)}$.
-We have seen that this ``single particle'' partition function coincides with the partition function of open and closed strings propagating on thermal $AdS_3$.
-This provides strong evidence for the conjecture that the two families of operators we have introduced in the previous paragraphs are dual to open and closed strings on thermal $AdS_3$.
+We have seen that the string partition function computed by summing over connected world sheets describing open strings ending the $AdS_2$ brane and propagating around the non-contractible cycle of thermal $AdS_3$ matches the connected partition function $\mathcal{Z}_O$ of interface changing operators in the symmetric product orbifold.
+By exponentiating both sides, we can deduce that the second quantised string partition function coincides with the trace over the Hilbert space of interface changing operators in a grand canonical ensemble of symmetric product orbifolds.
+This Hilbert space manifestly has the form of a Fock space generated from a single particle Hilbert space that is spanned by the single cycle twist fields discussed above.
+Thereby we have provided strong evidence for the conjecture that the two families of operators we have introduced in the previous paragraphs are dual to the single particle open and closed string states of the bulk theory.